FBW44-2/Mentoring/03_mentoring/README_2.md

 ## Part A: Fetch and GET method

-- Please impliment a small application that can show a list of random users based on some filters such as `Gender, Nationality and Number of results`.
+- Please implement a small application that can show a list of random users based on some filters such as `Gender, Nationality and Number of results`.

 - Filters can be created as form.
 Whenever the form submitted, the fetch request should be sent.